sttoracle/ORACASB/README.md

 ![](images/CASB/E77A0F2E-FFE5-44F9-8BE4-291F3AD3744C.png)

 #### **STEP 1.2**: Complete the "Name" panel in the "New Policy' wizard
-Choose a unique name of the format “YOURNAME_TEST_POLICY.”
-Create a description for the policy, set the priority to "*Medium*", and check the box to “*Include in user risk score.*” This is an example of how a policy can effect user risk scores, thus influencing the CASB machine learning algorithms.
+Choose a unique name of the format “*YOURNAME_TEST_POLICY*” Create a description for the policy, set the priority to "*Medium*", and check the box to “*Include in user risk score.*” This is an example of how a policy can effect user risk scores, thus influencing the CASB machine learning algorithms.
 ![](images/CASB/policy1.png)
-Click on Next.
+Click on "*Next*".
 #### **STEP 1.3**: Complete the "Resource" panel
-Select “Salesforce” for the application type, choose your Salesforce instance, select “Role” as the Resource.
-And choose a text expression of “CEO” for the Resource Name.
-For the “Action on this Resource,” leave it set to “Any” (although valid choices also include Assign Role, Create Role, Delete Role, Revoke Role, and Update Role).
+Select “*Salesforce*” for the application type, choose your Salesforce instance, select “*Role*” as the Resource.
+And choose a text expression of “*CEO*” for the Resource Name.
+For the “*Action on this Resource*” leave it set to “*Any*” (although valid choices also include Assign Role, Create Role, Delete Role, Revoke Role, and Update Role).
 ![](images/CASB/04-policy-setup.png)
-After adding this information, click on Next.
+After adding this information, click on "*Next*".
 #### **STEP 1.4**: (Optional) Complete the "Username" panel
-You can leave these settings as default (blank) and click the Next button
+You can leave these settings as default (blank) and click the "*Next*" button
-> *Exception: If the resource action is Login, you identify the user who is logging in in the previous step (the Resources page) and skip this step.*
+> Exception: If the resource action is Login, you identify the user who is logging in in the previous step (the Resources page) and skip this step.

 #### **STEP 1.5**: Complete the "Conditions" panel
 Specify conditions to limit when the alert is triggered.
 Add two conditions: one condition for Device equal to "*Desktop*", and a second condition for Device equal to "*Mobile*" (use the “*Add condition*” link to add the second condition).
 After adding the two policy conditions, click "*Next*" to continue.
 ![](images/CASB/policy_condition.png)
 > NOTE:
-> You can specify a condition using either of these types of conditions multiple times, and you can specify either type of condition in any order, freely mixing the two types.*
+> You can specify a condition using either of these types of conditions multiple times, and you can specify either type of condition in any order, freely mixing the two types.
-> *When you specify multiple conditions, the conditions operate independently.
+> When you specify multiple conditions, the conditions operate independently.
 Each condition causes the alert to either be triggered (Equal To operator), or not be triggered (Not Equal to operator), for that specific condition.
 The conditions are neither ANDed nor ORed.

 #### **STEP 1.6**: Complete the "Actions" panel